hurricanelx/LxNet/README.md

 ## dataset

 I use cifar-10 as an example.
+CIFAR:http://www.cs.toronto.edu/~kriz/cifar.html</br>
-CIFAR:http://www.cs.toronto.edu/~kriz/cifar.html dataset should be put in the dataset directory
+dataset should be put into the dataset directory

 ## test

-A very simple example is written in test.py
+A very simple example is written in test.py</br></br>
-You may find that the model can not fit the data very well.
+You may find that the model can not fit the data very well.</br></br>
 It may due to the very shallow structure.